pallets/flask/docs/cli.rst

 After installation of Flask you will now find a ``flask`` script installed into your virtualenv.
-If you don't want to install Flask or you have a special use-case you can also use ``python -mflask`` to accomplish exactly the same.
+If you don't want to install Flask or you have a special use-case you can also use ``python -m flask`` to accomplish exactly the same.

 The way this script works is by providing access to all the commands on